Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Back sleepers who want tunable lumbar support
+• Back sleepers who want tunable support under the low back

-• Couples who want stable sleep with less trial-and-error
+• Couples who want a more stable feel with less trial and error

 Where it falls short